 The Benefits of Mugwort

-Mugwort plays an important role in Chinese acupuncture, with a history going back around 3,000 years ago.
-It is used in moxibustion, a process where mugwort leaves are gathered into sticks or cones the size of a cigar, and then burned over an acupuncture point to help release energy.5
+Mugwort plays an important role in Chinese acupuncture, with a history going back around 3,000 years.5 It is used in moxibustion, a process where mugwort leaves are gathered into sticks or cones the size of a cigar, and then burned over an acupuncture point to help release energy.6

 Moxibustion can help treat menstrual cramping, stimulate a regular menstrual cycle and may even aid unborn infants to move into the correct position prior to delivery.
-In a study published in The Cochrane Database of Systematic Reviews, researchers noticed that performing moxibustion at the tip of the fifth toe yielded positive results for infants in the breech position.6
+In a study published in the Cochrane Database of Systematic Reviews, researchers noticed that performing moxibustion at the tip of the fifth toe yielded positive results for infants in the breech position.7

 Different Uses of Mugwort You May Like

 Despite being classified as a weed, mugwort surprisingly has several practical applications, which you may find useful.
-The most well-known include:8
+The most well-known include:9

-- Cooking ingredient: Mugwort leaves are known for their bitter flavor.
-You can use them for flavoring meat or fish, or even add them to a smoothie.
+- Cooking ingredient — Mugwort leaves are known for their bitter flavor.
+You can use them for flavoring meat or fish, or even add them to a green smoothie.

-- Dream pillow: This is a small pillow filled with one or more aromatic herbs, which can help provide a relaxing sleep.
-Mugwort is a popular choice for this particular product.9
+- Dream pillow — This is a small pillow filled with one or more aromatic herbs, which can help provide a relaxing sleep.
+Mugwort is a popular choice for this particular product.10

 Growing Mugwort in Your Garden

-Being a weed, mugwort can thrive just about anywhere, from fields to ditches and even the side of the road.10 That being said, growing mugwort requires discipline and consistency, because it can quickly overtake your garden and become truly invasive.
+Being a weed, mugwort can thrive just about anywhere, from fields to ditches and even the side of the road.11 That being said, growing mugwort requires discipline and consistency, because it can quickly overtake your garden and become truly invasive.
+Here are some tips to help you out:

-Before growing mugwort, the seeds need to be prepared for germination through stratification, a method that breaks seed dormancy by creating an optimal environment for them to grow.
-This drastically reduces the time it takes for seedlings to emerge.11
+• Preparing mugwort seeds — Before growing mugwort, the seeds need to be prepared for germination through stratification, a method that breaks seed dormancy by creating an optimal environment for them to grow.
+This drastically reduces the time it takes for seedlings to emerge.12

-Once the seedlings reach a height of 4 inches, prune them to avoid overcrowding.
+• What to do once seedlings emerge — Once the seedlings reach a height of 4 inches, prune them to avoid overcrowding.
 Spread out the healthy seedlings, placing them 2 feet apart.
-Low-quality seedlings can be removed using garden shears.15
+Low-quality seedlings can be removed using garden shears.16

-As your plants grow and reach maturity, maintain them properly to yield a high-quality harvest.
+• Maintaining your mugwort plants — As your plants grow and reach maturity, maintain them properly to yield a high-quality harvest.
 Avoid overwatering, and trim them to prevent being overshadowed by fellow mugwort plants.
-If a plant becomes too heavy to support itself, remove the top or sides with pruning shears.16
+If a plant becomes too heavy to support itself, remove the top or sides with pruning shears.17

 Recipe: Making Mugwort Tea